sirrice/bibcleaner/README.md

 The left panel shows the mappings you have already created.
 The blue text is the short normalized booktitle, and the red text are the original variations that map to the blue text.
 Click on a red text to remove that mapping.

-You can upload bibtex files, list the files you've uploaded, and export what you have.
+You can upload bibtex files, list the files you've uploaded, and export a clean bibtex file

 # Installation and Usage